-- (c) the successful bidder will complete the Berthing and Supporting Facilities first, and have the flexibility to develop the Commercial Area as part of the cruise terminal building within a fixed period; and - (d) the Government will start to engage the tourism industry, in particular the cruise market, to prepare for the tender exercise to develop the New Cruise Terminal referred to in (b) above.

-2. The New Cruise Terminal should -
+- (c) the successful bidder will complete the Apron and Supporting Facilities first, and have the flexibility to develop the Commercial Area as part of the cruise terminal building within a fixed period; and - (d) the Government will start to engage the tourism industry, in particular the cruise market, to prepare for the tender exercise to develop the New Cruise Terminal referred to in (b) above.
+2. The New Cruise Terminal should - - (a) have built-in flexibility to allow the berthing of different types and sizes of cruise vessels including mega cruise vessels commissioned up to date, and meet the need of different operational modes adopted by cruise operators for different market segments; - (b) provide user-friendly facilities and services to all potential users, including the cruise passengers, non-cruise tourists and the public; - (c) offer the cruise passengers and other visitors a good experience.
+Once the passengers enter the Terminal, they should feel being welcomed through the check-in, baggage handling, security screening, embarkation and disembarkation procedures; and - (d) become an iconic structure projecting the image of Hong Kong as Asia's world city.

-- (a) have built-in flexibility to allow the berthing of different types and sizes of cruise vessels including mega cruise vessels commissioned up to date, and meet the need of different operational modes adopted by cruise line companies for different market segments; - (b) provide user-friendly facilities and services to all potential users, including the cruise passengers, non-cruise tourists and the public; - (c) offer the cruise passengers and other visitors a good experience.
-Once the passengers enter the Terminal, they should feel being welcomed through the check-in, baggage handling, security screening, embarkation and disembarkation procedures; and - (d) become an iconic structure projecting the image of Hong Kong as Asia's world city. - 3.
-To demonstrate our commitment to achieve the above objectives, we are inclined to assign a relatively higher weighting to the qualitative aspects than the land premium, say at the ratio of 70:30, in assessing the bids received during the open land tender.
-We hope to select a bidder who will - - (a) design, build and operate a world-class New Cruise Terminal which is at least on a par with international standards;
+3. To demonstrate our commitment to achieve the above objectives, we are inclined to assign a higher weighting to the non-premium aspects than the land premium, at the ratio of 70:30, in assessing the bids received during the open land tender.
+We also intend to seek nominations from relevant bodies such as the Hong Kong Institute of Architects (HKIA) and Hong Kong Tourism Board (HKTB) for appointment as independent advisors for the assessment process during the tender exercise.
+We hope to select a bidder who will - 2 - (a) design, build and operate a world-class New Cruise Terminal which is at least on a par with international standards; - (b) work with the HKTB and the tourism industry to market Hong Kong as a regional cruise hub and develop cruise itineraries for Hong Kong; - (c) attract cruise vessels homeporting at the New Cruise Terminal; and - (d) respond to market demand and engage the industry.